kmlasharma/WildCards/README.md

 All that is required to run the project is Docker:

-1. Run `./Scripts/install_docker_stack.sh`
-   * This installs Docker, Docker Engine and Docker Compose if it is not already installed.
+1. Running `make install` will ensure that all docker components needed (Docker, Docker Engine and Docker Compose) are installed.

-## Building Project:
+## Setting up the Project:

-Once the Docker stack has been installed (see above), building the project is simple.

-### Ubuntu

-1. Run the following commands as root - `sudo su` to change to root user
-2. Run `sudo usermod -aG docker root && sudo service docker start`
-3. Run `docker-compose up --build`

-### Mac

-1. Run `docker-machine create --driver virtualbox default` unless a docker machine already exists.
-2. Run `eval $(docker-machine env default)` to setup the new docker machine.
-1. Run `docker-machine start default` to make sure it is running.
+Once the Docker stack has been installed (see above), running `make setup` will ensure your computer is setup to run the project.
+On Linux, this will start the docker service.
+Mac, on the other hand, doesn’t have the kernel features required to run Docker containers natively, so we use virtualbox to provision a Docker machine VM.
+This will all be handled using `make setup` (Including using a VM if it's already provisioned).

-2. Run `docker-compose up --build`
+Finally, run `docker-compose up --build` to build the project.

 ## Running PEOS: